Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Does Fidelity charge any hidden fees?

-The most common "hidden" fee — and it trips up more people than you'd think — is the $49.95 transaction fee on mutual funds that aren't on the no-transaction-fee list.
+The most common "hidden" fee — and it catches more people than you'd think — is the $49.95 transaction fee on mutual funds that aren't on the no-transaction-fee list.
 Broker-assisted trades cost $32.95, and outgoing wire transfers run $10.
 Beyond those, there are no annual account fees, no inactivity fees, and no minimum balance requirements for most accounts.
-Just read the commission schedule carefully before you trade any mutual funds and you'll be fine.
+Just check the commission schedule before you trade any mutual funds and you're good.

 How does Fidelity make money if trades are free?

-Several ways, and it's worth understanding the model.
-They earn margin lending interest, cash sweep program spreads (the difference between what your idle cash earns and what Fidelity earns on it), revenue from managed account fees, payment for order flow on options (not equities — important distinction), and fees from fund companies that want placement on their mutual fund platform.
-It's not magic, it's a business model shift toward scale.
-The revenue just comes from different places than commissions.
+Several ways, and it's worth understanding.
+They earn margin lending interest, cash sweep program spreads (the difference between what your idle cash earns and what Fidelity earns on it), revenue from managed account fees, payment for order flow on options (not equities — key difference), and fees from fund companies that want placement on their platform.
+It's not magic, it's just a business model shift toward scale.
+The revenue just comes from different sources than commissions.

 Can I trade options on Fidelity?